etnt/stocks/README.md

 The MA200 will be presented in white when `On-Balance Volume` is positive, else it is presented in blue.

+The `Inside Bars` indicator will draw a shadowed area when succeding `candles` are contained within an earlier (larger) candle, thus indicating an area of uncertainty, from where potential breakouts could occur.

 It is also possible to display a `Bollinger Band` and to display the `close/ema21 ratio in percent`.

 ### Position Sizes